francianepovoa/crwn-clothing/README.md

-# Crwn-Clothing is a application built on React.js
+# Crwn-Clothing is an application built on React.js

 <p align="center">